Vietnam.vn - Nền tảng quảng bá Việt Nam

 Vitamin A, also known as carotenoid, may improve lung function in adults and children.
 Thanks to its powerful antioxidant properties, vitamin A may help fight oxidative stress and support healthy immunity.

-Studies show that a diet rich in vitamin A-rich foods such as tomatoes, carrots and leafy vegetables can improve lung function and reduce asthma attacks in adults.
+Studies show that a diet rich in foods rich in vitamin A such as tomatoes, carrots and leafy vegetables can improve lung function and reduce asthma attacks in adults.

 Foods rich in vitamin D

 Vitamin D helps support the immune system and may reduce airway inflammation.
-Studies have shown that vitamin D supplementation may reduce the rate of asthma attacks requiring corticosteroid treatment.
+Studies have shown that vitamin D supplementation can reduce the rate of asthma attacks requiring corticosteroid treatment.

 In addition to regular exposure to sunlight, asthma patients should increase foods rich in vitamin D such as salmon, dairy products or milk fortified with vitamin D.